Arxivar/PluginGenerator/README.md

 ## Use Typescript

-To use Typescript you will have to follow these steps:
+To use Typescript you have to follow these steps:

-- select true in generator options, your plugin will be in plugin-ts folder.
+- select true in Typescript generator options (the plugin is going to create a new folder in plugin-ts)

-- (optional but recommended) specify your ARXivar portal path for the compiled plugin in generator options.
+- specify the name of the compiled plugin folder. (optionaly your can spacify the folder `YourARXivarPortalPath`\Script\plugins\\`yourPluginName` for an automatic deploy)

-- open the terminal into your plugin folder and install the node_modules locally using the command:
+- open the terminal into your plugin folder and run the command:

 ```bash
   npm install
 ```

-- run webpack with this command:
+- execute webpack with running the command:

 ```bash
   npm run webpack
 ```

-_Remember: if you specify the path in the options, you'll not need to follow the steps below.
+_Remember: if you specify the path in the options, you dont need to follow the steps below.
 Your plugin already running in ARXivar._

-- now a new subfolder named '`your plugin name`' has been created, in this folder you will find the javascript compiled files.

-- When you finish to develope your plugin, you have to copy the compiled files folder mentioned above in Scripts/plugins/ (path of ARXivarPortal) in order to use it.
+- once you have done the developement of your plugin, you have to copy the compile plugin folder  `YourARXivarPortalPath`\Script\plugins\\`yourPluginName` in order to use it.

 ## Documentation